kyoukel/Crystal-Collector/README.md

 ## Game Rules:

    > The `random number to match` will be displayed at the start of the game.
-> By clicking on a crystal you will add a specific amount of points to your total score.
-   > You win the game by matching your total score to random number

-> You lose the game if your total score goes above the random number.
+By clicking on a crystal you will add a specific amount of points to your total score.
+You win the game by matching your total score to random number.
+You lose the game if your total score goes above the random number.

    * The value of each crystal is hidden from you until you click on it.
    * Each time when the game starts, the game will change the values of each crystal.
-   - [x] Each crystal should have a random hidden value between 1 - 12.
+   * Each crystal should have a random hidden value between 1 - 12.

 ## Game Functionality: